bmeurant/technical-docs/software-architecture/architectural-styles/microservices.md

     This video goes further by explaining not only what **Microservices** are, but also why they are used and what the operational considerations are for implementing them.
 It is useful for an audience seeking a more comprehensive understanding of the **Microservices** ecosystem.

-    On this channel, you will find [many other videos on microservices](https://www.developertoarchitect.com/lessons-microservices.html) addressing different aspects and challenges of these architectures, comparisons with other architectures such as [[soa|SOA]] or event-driven architecture.
+    On this channel, you will find [many other videos on microservices](https://www.developertoarchitect.com/lessons-microservices.html) addressing different aspects and challenges of these architectures, comparisons with other architectures such as [[soa|SOA]] or [[event-driven|event-driven architecture]].